OSInside/kiwi/doc/source/building_images/build_simple_disk.rst

         --set-repo {exc_repo_leap} \
         --target-dir /tmp/myimage

-The created image will be in the target directory :file:`/tmp/myimage` with the file extension :file:`.raw`.
+The resulting :file:`.raw` image is stored in :file:`/tmp/myimage`.

-The live image can then be tested with QEMU:
+You can test the image using QEMU:

 .. code:: bash